SantaHub/DesignPattern/ReadMe.md

     - Interface segregation principle
     - Dependency inversion principle

+## The gang of Four
+    Book : Design Patter : Elements of Reusable Object oriented Software Authors : Erich Gamma, John Vlissides, Richard Helm, Ralph Johnson They have identified and classified Design patterns into 3.
+Some patterns have blended boundaries through multiple patterns

+### Pattern Language
+    Also known as implementation language.
+Each specific are has its own pattern langauge, such as in accounting, the double entry book keeping vs the game theories in game development.
+The Pattern languages are specific some areas and needed to be learned to solve problems in that field.

 ## Creational Patten
     Deals with creation and cloning new object.
+    In java, the objects are desided at compile time.
+    In javascrript, the objects can be cloned and exteneded during run time.

 ### Singleton Pattern
     - Class can have only one object.
     - Use a object check to see if an instance is already created.
+    Pros :
+        - Restrict unwanted object creation in large projects with multiple developers Cons :
+        - Have thread wait issues during multithreaded application The multithread issue can be solved by using synchronized methods.
+    Even better, use double checking to avoid the overhead of synchronized method, instead use a synchronized block for just assigning the object.
+Checkout the article in [geeksforgeeks](https://www.geeksforgeeks.org/java-singleton-design-pattern-practices-examples/).

 ### Factory Pattern
     - A conditional statement decides which object has to be returned.